naturalsciences/Darwin/_posts/doc-tech/2000-01-20-install-db.md

 This command will create a new db with a new tablespace and install all of darwin in it.

-You can also customize the installation by passing some variable to make (see make help)
+You can also customize the installation by passing some variable to the script (see ./install.sh help)